deepjavalibrary/djl/extensions/benchmark/README.md

 For Windows

 We are considering to create a `chocolatey` package for Windows.
-For the time being, we can run benchmark using gradle:
+For the time being, you can download djl-bench zip file from [here](https://publish.djl.ai/djl-bench/0.12.0/benchmark-0.12.0.zip).

+Or you can run benchmark using gradle:
 ```
 cd djl